Skip to Main Content

 • Use these tools in conjunction with other search tools, such as journal databases, library catalogues, and citation databases.

-• Check out the Library's Generative AI: For Study Guide for more tips on using AI tools for study.
+• Check out the Library's Generative AI at University: For Research Guide for more advice on using AI tools ethically and responsibly.

 Some examples of AI research tools are listed below: